oVirt/ovirt-node-ng/docs/book/install.md

 System administrator and/or developers can create a single file (.ks) containing the answers to all the questions that would normally be asked during a typical installation.

-The minimal requirement kickstart options are `liveimg` and `autopart`.
+The minimal requirement kickstart options are `liveimg` and the correct partitioning.
 Anaconda then will use that kickstart to proceed with the installation.

 In the `liveimg` option it can be the `squashfs.img` from a Live iso, or any filesystem mountable by the install media (eg. ext4).

-`autopart` automatically create partitions -- a root (/) partition, a swap partition, and an appropriate boot partition for the architecture.
-On large enough drives, this will also create a /home partition.

-**NOTE**: Using only minimal kickstart requirement options (`liveimg` and `autopart`) will trigger the manual installation.
+**NOTE**: Using only minimal kickstart requirement options (`liveimg` and partitioning) will trigger the manual installation.
 For more detailed information about kickstart options or automatic installations, please see official kickstart documentation.